Ever since we swapped our flip phones for smartphones, the way we consume content has changed.

 The relationship we have with our smartphones is rooted in the countless everyday interactions we have with our devices (how it feels in our hands, the way we can customize certain settings to our exact liking), but these interactions happen in short bursts.
 In fact, the average person looks at their phone more than 80 times a day, according to a report by Asurion.
 That’s 5 times an hour, or every 12 minutes.

-In order to make any product mobile-ready, it’s necessary to consider micro-use applications that can be completed with a few “taps” to mimic the behaviours we’re used to completing with our phones.
+In order to make any product mobile-ready, it’s necessary to consider micro-use applications that can be completed with a few taps to mimic the behaviors we’re used to completing with our phones.

 Here are some things to consider:

-1. Compatibility: All videos on your webpages, SCORM, and TinCans should be optimized for mobile devices.
+- Compatibility: All videos on your webpages, SCORM, and TinCan should be optimized for mobile devices.
 Just because they are reproduced correctly by your computer’s browser does not guarantee that they will work properly on mobile devices.

-2. Ease of Use: Instead of forcing people to click on multiple pages, which can be difficult on mobile devices, make mobile learning content scrollable so they don’t have to leave a page to interact with as much content and as many options as possible.
+- Ease of use: Instead of forcing people to click on multiple pages, which can be difficult on mobile devices, make mobile learning content scrollable so they don’t have to leave a page to interact with as much content and as many options as possible.

-4. User Experience: All buttons on the screen should be easy for mobile users to use.
+- User experience: All buttons on the screen should be easy for mobile users to use.
 Paradoxically, it often happens that users with big fingers have trouble handling smaller devices.
-For reasons like this, it’s a good idea to try to reduce the number of clicks necessary to complete an action: focus on one action at a time, removing unnecessary screens changes or clicks.
+For reasons like this, it’s a good idea to try to reduce the number of clicks necessary to complete an action: focus on one action at a time, removing unnecessary screen changes or clicks.
 Take a cost-per-click approach from your average digital marketer – clicks cost you money!

-5. Attention to the device: Choose interactions carefully – not all the actions you do naturally on a PC are as simple on a smartphone For example drag-and-drop operations can quickly become a nightmare on a smaller touch screen.
+- Device type: Choose interactions carefully—not all the actions you do naturally on a PC are as simple on a smartphone.
+So keep screen size in mind.
+For example drag-and-drop operations can quickly become a nightmare on a smaller touch screen.

-7. Shortness of content: Do not use long paragraphs.
+- Shortness of content: Do not use long paragraphs.
 Remember that people who use mobile devices are often on the go, so they may be disoriented by long paragraphs.
-Another good idea is to often intersperse text and images.
+Another good idea is to break up larger text blocks with images.

-8. Engagement: “Bite-size” content is the best solution: analyze how long users will most likely be on the phone.
+- Engagement: “Bite-size” microlearning content is the best solution.
+(It can also help with knowledge retention.)
 Data based on the analysis of millions of study sessions show that the average duration of the session on mobile phones is 10 minutes.
-And paradoxically, a user is more inclined to complete a course divided into 20 pills of 2 minutes each rather than a monolithic lesson of 30 minutes.
+And paradoxically, a user is more inclined to complete a course divided into 20 pills of 2 minutes each rather than a monolithic lesson of 40 minutes.
 A great approach is to present a concept in individualized pills.

-9. Content indexing: Simplify the way content is formatted so that the most valuable information is easiest to find.
-Use clear headings, bulleted lists points and images and icons to attract attention.
+- Content indexing: Simplify the way content is formatted so that the most valuable information is easiest to find.
+Use clear headings, bulleted lists, and images and icons to attract attention.

 Google has now prioritized mobile website pages over desktop pages, and will rank your website based on whether or not your site is optimized for mobile.
 Similarly, mobile learning content will be looked at by your learners with just as much scrutiny.